 2. Naturally-Dyed Hard-Boiled Eggs

 This time of year, Swiss supermarkets like Coop and Migros sell bags of brown onion skins.
-You can use these at home to dye hard-boiled Easter eggs (learn how to do this at apartment therapy).
-I haven’t tried it yet, but maybe this year.
+You can use these at home to dye hard-boiled Easter eggs (learn how to do this from Ricola).
 Otherwise, I can just buy the pre-made ones at the supermarket.